sum-catnip/winipt-rs/readme.md

 - IPT_OPTIONS struct should probably implement copy trait since its only an int in size.
 - when thats done, pass options by value instead of reference
 - there should be a function which gets the trace and gets the trace size itself (maybe even put that in the main function)
+- better ipt_options constructor
+- use bitflags instead of bitmasks